WebsecLabs/sql-injection-knowledge-base/src/content/mysql/testing-injection.md

 SELECT * FROM Table WHERE id = 1;
 ```

-> **Note:** Rows marked with `-` in the Result column test whether arithmetic expressions are evaluated rather than returning True/False.
-Compare the returned value against expected results to detect injection.
+> **Note:** Rows marked with `-` test whether arithmetic is evaluated.
+Compare the returned cell value against the expected numeric result (e.g., `1*56` should return `56` if evaluated).
+If the application returns the literal string `1*56`, `1`, or an error instead of `56`, arithmetic is not being evaluated and injection may not be possible at this point.

 | Test Payload | Result | Description                                           |
 | ------------ | ------ | ----------------------------------------------------- |